 We re-structured the Petroleum Company of Trinidad and Tobago (PETROTRIN), a loss-making state enterprise with operational expenditure outstripping its revenues and with unsustainable debt obligations.
 We focused on exploration and production by creating a dedicated company into which we transferred and vested the exploration and production assets of PETROTRIN: Heritage Petroleum Company Limited (Heritage).
 We established a terminalling business model by creating: Paria Fuel Trading Company Limited (Paria) which became responsible for importing and distributing all categories of fuel required for our domestic and sub-regional markets.
-We also established a refining company Limited.
+We also established a refining company into which we placed the refinery assets: Guaracara Refining Company Limited.

 These 3 companies became subsidiaries of the holdings company: Trinidad Petroleum Holdings Company Limited and we retained the legacy assets, including non-core under the control of PETROTRIN.

-Madam Speaker, in order to ensure its continued success and survival under the current global conditions, Heritage took immediate and decisive action to ramp-up its exploration and production activities, including optimising its project portfolio with a focus on projects with a quick payback.
+Madam Speaker, in order to ensure its continued success and survival under the current global conditions, Heritage took immediate and decisive action to rampup its exploration and production activities, including optimising its project portfolio with a focus on projects with a quick pay-back.